 If you decide on the first two options, you’ll usually spend another year or two in training or performing your residency, which will add more time to your timeline.
 But if you decide to enter private practice by yourself or with a group of other dentists, then you can start practicing as soon as you pass your licensing exams.

-Whichever path you take is based on the goals you set for yourself back when you were thinking why do you want to be a dentist?
+Whichever path you take is based on the goals you set for yourself back when you were asking yourself, ‘why do you want to be a dentist?’
 Of course, the goals you set yourself can always change, especially during dental school.
-In dental school, you’ll be introduced to the various career paths that you can take as a dental school graduate that you may have never known about, which may change your mind about the conventional path of opening a private practice or entering a group practice.

 How Long Does It Take to Become a Dentist: Traditional Student (~ 8 Years in Total)